-Understanding the World including Past and Present ELG Observe, discuss and compare different bears Experiment with freezing water Different habitats Watch and discuss the behaviour of different bears Beginning to understand human influence on animals Computing - Purple Mash Understanding the World including Past and Present ELG Forces - pushing and pulling linked with toys.
-Explore toys through the ages, compare toys.
-Compare life, clothes, food, toys.
-Computing - Purple Mash.
-Understanding the World including Past and Present ELG Planting and growing vegetables and flowers.
-Different environments and the local environment.
-Wonders of nature eg volcanoes.
-Life cycles.
-Looking at maps and globes of the world (eg locate sea, land, islands), using google earth/maps The Big question - Does religion make us good?
-Computing - Purple Mash Year 1/2 Big Idea: Events usually happen for a reason (sometimes more than one reason).
+History Year 1/2 Big Idea: Events usually happen for a reason (sometimes more than one reason).
 KQ: Was the Great Fire of London Thomas Farriner's fault?
 Order significant dates on a timeline. understand London was the centre of trade at the time and the reasons for this.
 Explain what the most important cause of the Fire of London was.
 Explain the consequences of the Fire of London Big Idea: The past can be described in different ways - dates, periods labels, divisions such as decade, century etc. KQ Who was the most significant - Elizabeth 1 or Queen Victoria?
+Explore similarities and differences between the two monarchs What were they more notable for?
+Changes?
 Big Idea: Many aspects of life in the past are different but some things are the same.
 Big Idea: A world existed before the children and those around them were born but their world today is connected to the past.
 KQ: What was a seaside holiday like in the past? -Compare seaside holiday from past and present -Use primary and secondary sources e.g., pictures, artefacts, books, digital resources, living memory, surveys, etc to find out about holidays from the past. -Explore and contrast Victorian holidays, the 1950's and present. -Identify the developments in transport that has changed the way people holiday.
-Investigate Cromer as a Victorian seaside resort and the similarities and differences with Cromer today, and the effects those changes have had on the inhabitants and the town.
-Big Idea: KQ- Toys Big Idea: People in the past were real people, had feelings like real people and usually did things for a reason.
+Investigate Great Yarmouth as a Victorian seaside resort and the similarities and differences with Great Yarmouth today, and the effects those changes have had on the inhabitants and the town.
+Big Idea: That the way children 'play' has developed and changed through the years.
+KQ- How are your toys different to your grandparents?
+Explore how children played What they played with Materials Big Idea: People in the past were real people, had feelings like real people and usually did things for a reason.
 KQ- Why do you think Mary Seacole and Florence Nightingale were treated differently?
-Wonder Women - Mary Seacole, Florence Nightingale and Edith Cavell https://willerbycarrlaneprimary.org.uk/wp-content/uploads/2020/01/History-Year-2-Florence-Nightingale-and-Mary-Seacole.pdf Big Idea: We find out about the past from different evidence and clues that come from that particular time.
-KQ - How did Horatio Nelson make history?
-Find out about Norfolk Notable, ????? research using books, digital resources her life and enduring legacy.
+Wonder Women - Mary Seacole, Florence Nightingale and Edith Cavell https://willerbycarrlaneprimary.org.uk/wp- content/uploads/2020/01/History-Year-2-Florence- Nightingale-and-Mary-Seacole.pdf Big Idea: We find out about the past from different evidence and clues that come from that particular time.
+KQ - What can we learn about Norfolk history from The Paston Treasure?
+Find out about Norfolk Notable family the Pastons Research using books, digital resources of their life and enduring legacy.
+Norwich Castle